FOLLOW US

 Call Us

-Individuals with NPD feel like they can only be understood by people of high status.
-They often insist on being the “top” person at work and may put down people who disagree with them.
+Individuals with NPD often feel misunderstood and may seek validation from people of high status.
+It is important to them to be the “top” person at work, and they may put down people who disagree with them.

 Although people with NPD have an inflated sense of grandiosity, their self-esteem is incredibly fragile.
 They have a deep concern about how they are viewed by others.
 They expect others to greet them with fanfare at their arrival, constantly fish for compliments, and use a great deal of charm.

-These symptoms of NPD begin in early adulthood and persist throughout adulthood.
+These symptoms begin in early adulthood and persist throughout adulthood.

 Narcissistic Personality Disorder